OpenSourceEconomics/lcm/docs/source/design_notes/solver_interface.rst

 - A state solver would be a solver that is dispatched over the state space and looks at all discrete choices that are possible in that state internally.
-It cannot produce any output at the state_choice level.
+It cannot produce any output at the state_choice level unless all choice variables are ``simple``.
   It's main advantage would be memory efficiency.
 The memory efficiency does not only come from not storing things on state_choice level but also from the fact that no state_choice_space is constructed and thus no state_choice_indexer is needed.
 - A state_choice solver would be a solver that is dispatched over the state choice space.
 It can only produce outputs on the state_choice level that can be aggregated later if necessary.
 Calculating the Emax would be a separate step after those solvers.

--> I think we need both in the long run.
-The smarter solvers are definitely state_choice solvers because they need to pre-calculate policies.
-However, we also need memory efficient dumb solvers.
+- We definitely need state_solvers because memory is the more stringent resource constraint.
+Whether we even need state_choice_solvers boils down to two questions:
+  1. How many calculations can be saved by reducing the choice sets as part of the state space construction.
+  2. How much memory is saved by storing state_choice level data only for feasible choices and not for all choices.
+- Since a similar and probably bigger waste of computations is probably incurred anyways for the way we implement budget constraints, I currently tend towards no static reduction of choice sets, no state_choice_space and thus no state_choice solvers (at least in the beginning).